 Besides being DA members who are smack in the middle of the fray in the Battle Of Hogwarts, the Patil sisters also refuse to act like they're enjoying their dates with a couple of boys who are completely ignoring them at the Yule Ball in Goblet Of Fire.

 Madame Maxime became the highly respected Headmistress of Beauxbatons Academy, even though the wizarding world has a prejudice against giants and giantesses.

 16. Lily Potter

 Lily exists in the memories of the people who loved her.
-And I argue that much of Harry's character comes from her single most important act of love, stepping between him and Voldemort's wand.
+Much of Harry's character also comes from her single most important act of love: stepping between him and Voldemort's wand.

 15. Cho Chang

-Harry's first crush object, Cho shows resilience and determination after her boyfriend Cedric Diggory is killed by Voldemort by joining up with the DA to bring him down.
+After her boyfriend Cedric Diggory and is killed by Voldemort, Cho shows resilience and determination by joining up with the DA to bring him down.